-The Center for Effective Global Action (CEGA) seeks a full-time [Associate] Director of Communications and Policy Engagement to lead the Center’s communications and external engagement.
+The Center for Effective Global Action (CEGA) seeks a full-time [Associate] Director of Communications and Policy Engagement to lead the Center’s communications and policy collaborations.
 Communications is critical to CEGA’s mission, ensuring that our research is used by policymakers and others to improve lives, while amplifying our credibility and visibility among key audiences.

 CEGA is a hub for research on global development, headquartered at the University of California, Berkeley.
 CEGA’s large, interdisciplinary network—including a growing number of scholars from low and middle-income countries (LMICs)—identifies and tests innovations designed to reduce poverty and promote development.
 CEGA researchers use rigorous evaluations, tools from data science, and new measurement technologies to assess the impacts of large-scale social and economic development programs.
 Through careful matchmaking, competitive grant-making, and integrated research dissemination and policy engagement activities, CEGA ensures that the scientific evidence we produce improves the lives of people living in poverty.

 CEGA is committed to diversity, equity, and inclusion—please read our values statement here.